 Scam text message promising cash

-One scam text message currently doing the rounds claims to be from Gov.uk and says it is issuing a payment for hundreds of pounds to all UK residents “as part of its promise to battle COVID 19.”
+One scam text message currently being circulated claims to be from Gov.uk and says it is issuing a payment for hundreds of pounds to all UK residents “as part of its promise to battle COVID 19.”
 It then asks you to tap a link so that you can claim the payment.
 To do this, you must enter your banking details, which are then used to steal money from you.
 Another pretends to be from HMRC offering a tax refund to help those affected by the coronavirus outbreak, and invites recipients to click on a link to access the rebate.
 Once you’ve done this and entered your details, money is taken from your account.

 What you can do: Never click on any link, even if it looks authentic, or give out your bank details if requested by an email or text message.
 Instead, contact the organisation involved directly and see whether they have contacted you.
 You can report suspected phishing or spam texts to your mobile network provider by forwarding them to 7726.
 Make sure you’ve installed the latest software and app updates to protect your devices from the latest threats too.
 Find out how to do this here.